-The particulars of the directors of the Company during or since the end of the financial year are: Particulars Name Qualifications: BSc(Geology), MAusIMM, BArts(Humanities), MAICD Rebecca Holland-Kennedy - Executive Experience: Rebecca Holland-Kennedy was a founding director of PepinNini Minerals Limited Director- Managing and has been a board member and company secretary since 2002.
-She has more than 30 Director years' experience in exploration company administration and data management.
+The particulars of the directors of the Company during or since the end of the financial year are:

+The particulars of the Name Particulars Murray Bailey - Qualifications: BEng(Civil), MAICD Chairman Experience: Murray Bailey was appointed a director and Chairman of the company on 1 January 2014.
+He is a civil/mining engineer with more than 30 years experience in the mining industry in both mining operations and corporate activities.
+He retired after three years from the position of Chief Executive Officer with Yancoal Ltd in July 2013.
+He had served previously as Chief Operations Officer of New Hope Corporation and Executive General Manager of Wesfarmers Resources Limited.
+His earlier experience was with Shell Coal and CSR Limited in coal mines in NSW and Queensland and in London as Manager of Mining and Projects for Shell Coal International.
+He held various mining operational positions with Curragh QLD Mining at Blackwater in QLD.
+Rebecca Holland- Qualifications: BSc(Geology), MAusIMM, BArts(Humanities), MAICD Kennedy - Executive Director- Managing Director Experience: Rebecca Holland-Kennedy was a founding director of PepinNini Minerals Limited and has been a board member and company secretary since 2002.
+She has more than 30 years' experience in exploration company administration and data management.
 She has held positions with Amax/BHP Joint venture, Robertson Research, Macquarie University, NSW Department of Mines and Energy as well as acting as exploration and data management consultant to AGL, BHP, AGIP, Shell, CRA, Caltex and Meekatharrra Minerals Limited.
-She is a Director of PepinNini Resources Pty Ltd, PepinNini Robinson Range Pty Ltd, PepinNini Resources Queensland Pty Ltd, PepinNini Minerals International Pty Ltd and Sinosteel PepinNini Curnamona Management Pty Ltd. Robert (Wei) Sun -Qualifications: M.Econ(Commerce), M.Econ(IEM) Non-Executive Experience: Robert (Wei) Sun was appointed a director of the company on December 1st 2011.
-Director He is a resource investment analyst with over 10 years experience in international trade and the resource industries of China, Canada and Australia.
+She is a Director of PepinNini Resources Pty Ltd, PepinNini Robinson Range Pty Ltd, PepinNini Resources Queensland Pty Ltd and PepinNini Minerals International Pty Ltd. Robert (Wei) Sun - Qualifications: M.Econ(Commerce), M.Econ(IEM) Non-Executive Director Experience: Robert (Wei) Sun was appointed a director of the company on December 1 st 2011.
+He is a resource investment analyst with over 10 years experience in international trade and the resource industries of China, Canada and Australia.
 He has held positions as a business manager, resource and project analyst with major Chinese and Australian companies.
 Robert has exceptional communication skills being able to communicate on a corporate and technical level in Chinese and English.
 He has maintained a close association with major Chinese companies involved in Mineral Resources and has established contacts within the Asian investment sector.
-Phil Clifford -Qualifications: BSc(Geology), MAusImm Executive Director -Experience: Phil Clifford was appointed a director of the company on April 9th 2013.
-Phil Clifford Technical Director has been Exploration Manager for PepinNini Minerals Limited since 2004 in charge of the South Australian Musgrave and Curnamona Projects and the company's West Australian iron ore joint venture project at Robinson Range.
+Phil Clifford - Qualifications: BSc(Geology), MAusImm Executive Director - Technical Director Experience: Phil Clifford was appointed a director of the company on April 9th 2013.
+Phil Clifford has been Exploration Manager for PepinNini Minerals Limited since 2004 in charge of the South Australian Musgrave and Curnamona Projects and the company's West Australian iron ore joint venture project at Robinson Range.
 Before joining PepinNini Minerals Limited he was a project geologist and team leader with CRA Exploration and Rio Tinto Exploration for 15 years in projects exploring for magmatic nickel sulphide, PGE's, gold, diamonds, base metals, uranium and coal.
-Norman Kennedy -Qualifications: BSc(Maths & Oceanography), MAusIMM Chairman and Experience: Norman Kennedy was a founding director of PepinNini Minerals Limited and has Managing Director been a board member since 2002.
-He was appointed Managing Director in February 2004 and has more than 30 years' experience in exploration program design and management in Australia and overseas.
-At various times he has been retained as an exploration consultant for companies such as WMC Resources, Caltex, CRA, Meekatharra Minerals Limited, Aurion Energy, NRG Flinders, Shell, BP and ABB Energy Ventures.
-He has been actively involved in the minerals exploration industry in South Australia for more than 25 years.
-He is a member of the South Australian Chamber of Mines and Energy (SACOME) and served on the Gawler Craton Infrastructure Committee.
-He is also a member of the Corporate Governance Committee.
-He is a Director of PepinNini Robinson Range Pty Ltd, PepinNini Resources Queensland Pty Ltd, PepinNini Minerals International Pty Ltd and Sinosteel PepinNini Curnamona Management Pty Ltd. Mr Norman Kennedy was Chairman and Managing Director until his sudden death on 13 March 2013.
-PepinNini Minerals would like to thank Mr Norman Kennedy for his contribution and expresses condolences to Mr Kennedy's family and friends.